rajeevbh/ProcDump/cpuDump.md

 **Here's the explanation of each option:**

-   ** procdump.exe**: This is the command-line executable for Procdump.
+    procdump.exe: This is the command-line executable for Procdump.

     -ma: Specifies that Procdump should create a full memory dump.
 The -ma option stands for "Mini Plus Full Memory Dump."